neural-data-science/NESC_3505/syllabus.md

 Grading (by the teaching team) will be based on a rubric with four components: *quality of content*, *quality of explanation*, *quality of presentation*, and *relevance/usefulness of topic*, with a few bonus points available for *creativity*.

 ### Portfolio (Optional)
 If you're interested in carrying on in data science, or otherwise showcasing your skills as a coder to potential supervisors or employers, an online portfolio is a great way to do this.
-The portfolio is optional, and counts for bonus points if you do submit it.
+The portfolio is optional, but counts for bonus points if you do submit it.
 We will provide lessons on how to build a portfolio, and you will have the option of submitting a draft for feedback prior to grading.

 Your portfolio should be a publicly-accessible website.
 Our suggestion is that you use GitHub Pages for this purpose.
 There are a series of videos on the class [YouTube channel](https://youtube.com/playlist?list=PLtfEWMIgWS22MMZjPIzBRE2cHhMcvEKwp) with how-tos for doing this.

 Grading will be according to a rubric with five components: quantity of samples; breadth; quality of content; quality of presentation; and organization.
 Here are links to the rubrics for [Submission 1](https://neural-data-science.github.io/NESC_3505/rubrics#portfolio-submission-1-rubric) and [Submission 2](https://neural-data-science.github.io/NESC_3505/rubrics#portfolio-final-submission-rubric).

 # Grading
 This course follows the [Dalhousie grading scale](https://www.dal.ca/campus_life/academic-support/grades-and-student-records/grade-scale-and-definitions.html).
-The table below lists the point values of individual grading items, which total 10,000.
-Your grade is based on the percentage of 10,000 points that you earn (including bonus points).
+The table below lists the point values of individual grading items, which total 10,000 XP ("experience points").
+Your grade is based on the percentage of 10,000 points that you earn, including bonus points.

 ## How to Earn Points
 The table below lists all the "core" and "bonus" opportunities to earn points in this course.